hoverbike1/TOTK-Mods-collection/README.md

 </br>[Difference Off/On](https://imgsli.com/MTc5MzQ0)

 - **Resolution:** Changes internal rendering resolution.
 Original is 1600x900 in Docked mode and 1280x720 in Handheld mode.
-</br>:exclamation:Don't confuse 1080p and 1008p, they aren't the same number!
+</br>:exclamation:Don't confuse 10**80**p and 10**08**p, they aren't the same number!

-  - 1080p (1920x1080) when scaled above 1x resolution will break *Ambient Occlusion (AO)* (unless you use a custom Yuzu build created by ChucksFeedandSeed).
+  - 10**80**p (1920x1080) when scaled above 1x resolution will break *Ambient Occlusion (AO)* (unless you use a custom Yuzu build created by ChucksFeedandSeed).
 Use if you are using Resolution at 1x.
   </br>*Ambient occlusion* is a rendering technique that simulates the exposure of ambient light on an object.
   </br>[AO vs no AO](https://imgsli.com/MTc5MTI4/2/3)

-  - Chuck's 1008p (1792x1008) will not break AO above x1 resolution.
+  - Chuck's 10**08**p (1792x1008) will not break AO above x1 resolution.

-  - SweetMini's 1008p (1792x1008) will not break AO above x1 resolution.
+  - SweetMini's 10**08**p (1792x1008) will not break AO above x1 resolution.
+It also automatically disables FSR, disables dynamic resolution, and exists in two versions for FXAA on or off.
+  </br>:exclamation:"SweetMini 1008p" overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.

+  - SweetMini's 10**80**p (1920x1080) when scaled above 1x resolution will break *Ambient Occlusion (AO)* (unless you use a custom Yuzu build created by ChucksFeedandSeed).
+Use if you are using Resolution at 1x.
 It also automatically disables FSR, disables dynamic resolution, and exists in two versions for FXAA on or off.
   </br>:exclamation:"SweetMini 1008p" overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.

   - 1026p (1824x1026) will not break AO above x1 resolution.
 It also automatically disables FSR, disables dynamic resolution, and exists in two versions for FXAA On or Off.
 Can cause artifacts in shadows, we don't recommend this option anymore.